 How to add your real time heart rate to your stream

-Use Pulsoid to its fullest potential with Pulsoid BRO plan
+Use Pulsoid to its fullest potential with the Pulsoid BRO plan

-Add a heart rate widget to your streams and videos on Twitch, YouTube, Facebook Live, TikTok, Kick, Trovo or any other video platform you use.
-Pulsoid widgets are compatible with OBS Studio, Streamlabs OBS, XSplit, Wirecast, and all the other video capturing applications that support browser sources.
-The whole process of setting up a widget shouldn't take more than 10 minutes and is free.
+Add a heart rate widget to your streams and videos on Twitch, YouTube, Facebook Live, TikTok, Kick, Trovo, or any other platform you use.
+Pulsoid widgets work with OBS Studio, Streamlabs, Meld Studio, XSplit, Wirecast, and any other app that supports browser sources.
+Setting it up is free and takes less than 10 minutes.

 What do I need to start?